mechatroner/RBQL/README.md

 [Official Site](https://rbql.org/)

 ### Main Features

 * Use Python or JavaScript expressions inside _SELECT_, _UPDATE_, _WHERE_ and _ORDER BY_ statements
 * Result set of any query immediately becomes a first-class table on it's own
-* Output entries appear in the same order as in input unless _ORDER BY_ is provided
 * Supports input tables with inconsistent number of fields per record
+* Output records appear in the same order as in input unless _ORDER BY_ is provided
+* Each record has a unique NR (line number) identifier
+* Supports all main SQL keywords and adds some new useful query modes
 * Works out of the box, no external dependencies

 ### Supported SQL Keywords (Keywords are case insensitive)